-The median wage in 2015 for Farmers, Ranchers, and Other Agricultural Managers in California was $78,157 annually, or $37.58 hourly.
+The median wage in 2016 for Farmers, Ranchers, and Other Agricultural Managers in California is $72,289 annually, or $34.75 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Farmers and Ranchers who own or lease the land that they farm may need to purchase their own retirement and health benefits.
 Farm Managers who work for large corporate farms may be provided with sick leave, paid vacations, and health benefits.